 There are numerous varieties of hoptree that vary slightly in appearance, including:

 - Ptelea trifoliata ‘Aurea’: This variety features golden leaves that mature to a bright lime green color.

-- Ptelea trifoliata ‘Glauca’: This shrub has blue-green leaves that turn to yellow in the fall.
+- Ptelea trifoliata ‘Glauca’: This shrub has blue-green leaves that turn yellow in the fall.

 - Ptelea trifoliata ‘Fastigiata’: This variety is known for its upright growth habit and is good for narrow spaces.

-This shrub does not need extensive pruning to keep it looking tidy.
-If necessary, give your hoptree an annual prune over the winter while it’s dormant to clean up its shape.
+Hoptree does not need extensive pruning to keep it looking tidy.
+If necessary, prune your hoptree over the winter while it’s dormant to clean up its shape.
 Remove any dead, damaged, or diseased portions as they arise.
-If you wish to promote more branching, cut back the stems by no more than a third of their full length just above a leaf node.
+If you wish to promote more branching, cut back the stems by no more than 1/3 of their full length just above a leaf node.
 And to prevent unwanted spread, remove suckers (stems growing up from the base of the plant).

 Hoptree can be propagated by softwood cuttings or seeds.
 To take a softwood cutting from the hoptree, wait until early spring when new growth is appearing.